DphatDora/chatoverflow-server-side/README.md

 ```

 **Connect Database**
-You need to create your dotenv environment variables and establish your mongodb connection.
+You need to create your .env file and establish your mongodb connection.
+See `sample/.env.sample`

 ```bash
 MONGODB_URI = 'your mongodb connection URI'